I take the bus

 Tactile plates will be included at all intersections and on station platforms.

-Q: How do I know if I live or work near a BRT stop?
+Q: How do I know if I live or work near a rapid transit stop?

-Q: How do I get to a bus stop in the middle of the road?
+Q: How will I get to a bus stop in the middle of the road?

-The median BRT stops are designed with pedestrian safety in mind.
-BRT stops are located at signalized intersections.
-Each median stop will be on a platform that is about 3.5 metres wide and protected by a reinforced concrete protection wall.
+Median stops are designed with pedestrian safety in mind.
+They are located at signalized intersections, and each stop will be on a platform that is about 3.5 metres wide and protected by a reinforced concrete protection wall.
 When waiting for a bus, or after exiting one, transit users will be safe and protected at all times.
 They are expected to cross to their desired side of the road using clearly marked pedestrian crossing areas once the traffic light signal gives them the right-of-way.

-In September, 2018, City Council endorsed in principal the electrification of London’s BRT system.
+In September, 2018, City Council endorsed in principal the electrification of London’s rapid transit system.

-Electric vehicle technology holds great promise for London’s BRT system, both from a cost and an environmental perspective, according to the Canadian Urban Transit Research and Innovation Consortium (CUTRIC).
+Electric vehicle technology holds great promise for London, both from a cost and an environmental perspective, according to the Canadian Urban Transit Research and Innovation Consortium (CUTRIC).

-CUTRIC, which promotes low-carbon and smart transportation technologies, has studied London’s BRT plans in order to determine if ditching diesel is feasible for the fleet.
+CUTRIC, which promotes low-carbon and smart transportation technologies, has studied London’s rapid transit plans in order to determine if ditching diesel is feasible for the fleet.